Stand UP Against

 The SAVE Act is proposed federal legislation that includes a set of reforms that will:

-• Require all voters to provide citizenship documents every time they register to vote–including when they change their name, address, or party affiliation.
+- Require every voter provide hard-copy citizenship documents like a birth certificate or passport in person every time they register or update their registration with a new name, address, or party affiliation.

-• Require voters to register in-person, eliminating modern and convenient options including online voter registration, registering by mail, and voter registration drives.
+- Require voters register and update their registration in person, eliminating modern, convenient, and popular options such as online voter registration, registering by mail and voter registration drives.

 We broke the bill down into three categories below.